mgba-emu/www/faq.markdown

 Make sure your ROMs are in a location that isn't write protected or requires UAC to modify files.
 For example, do not put them under Program Files, even if mGBA is installed there.

+### I put games in Program Files and now I can't find my saves

+If your save games do end up working while the ROMs are in Program Files, you will probably have trouble finding where the save files wind up.
+Due to some questionable design choices made back in Windows Vista, your save files have probably wound up in the obscure directory `%LocalAppData%\VirtualStore`.

 ### On loading a game I get a black screen

 Try changing the display driver from _OpenGL_ to _OpenGL (Force 1.x)_ or _Software_.